vleue/bevy_workshop-rustweek-2025/bevy-workshop/src/3-level/exercises.md

 - Avoid spawning an asteroid on top of the player

-## Display informations about the level
+## Display information about the level

 TODO